 What is a Thermostatic Mixing Valve?

-A thermostatic mixing valve (TMV) is a device that ensures the water temperature is at a safe and comfortable level which prevents people from scalding themselves.
+A thermostatic mixing valve (TMV) is a device that ensures water temperature is at a safe and comfortable water temperature level preventing people from burning themselves.
 Hot and cold water is blended as it passes through the valve on its way to the tap, ensuring it is at a safe temperature by the time it reaches the water outlet.

-Children and the elder are particularly at risk from scalding from hot water with statistics showing that nearly 600 people suffered serious scald injuries in the UK each year.
+TMV Servicing is required as children and the elder are particularly at risk from scalding from hot water with statistics showing that nearly 600 people suffered serious scalding injuries in the UK each year.
 And 75% of those scalded were children under five years of age.
-This is why TMV servicing is essential.
+This is why Thermostatic Mixing Valve or TMV servicing is essential.

 What temperature does scalding start for vulnerable people?